'Empowering Ourselves to Be Heard' Training for Professionals

 Training is available to small groups as well as wider audiences and can be tailored to your organisational needs.

-Feedback from previous trainings
+Feedback from previous training

-The project was created in response to the Autism Act 2009 which stated that "In line with the 2010 statutory guidance, local authorities should be providing general autism awareness to all frontline staff in contact with adults with autism".
-The project plans, prepares and trains young people and adults with autism spectrum and ADHD (Attention Deficit Hyperactivity Disorder) as well as carers to deliver training and presentations to health care professionals, local business, social care, police and public services as well as the local and wider community.
-In addition the project has enabled individuals to self advocate, support and mentor others with these respective conditions.
+The team at CAAS firmly believe that to understand ADHD and autism we have to listen to autistic/ADHD voices.
+The project plans, prepares and trains young people and adults with a diagnosis of autism or ADHD (Attention Deficit Hyperactivity Disorder) as well as carers to deliver training and presentations to health care professionals, local business, social care, police and public services as well as the local and wider community.
+Also, the project has enabled individuals to self-advocate, support and mentor others.

 If you are interested or need more information, please contact Lynne Laverty or Therese Glynn on 020 8866 4334